 Amira Global is celebrating its Members, new and old.
 Today we shine the spotlight on Canary Systems.

 Q1.
-What would like the Amira community to know about your business?
+What would you like the Amira community to know about your business?

 Canary Systems has provided state-of-the-art data collection and integration systems all over the world for 23+ years to allow clients to extract value from their monitoring investment and better understand and manage geotechnical risks.
 This includes instrumentation, system architecture, hardware and software, and our web-based data suite, MLWeb.